 About a year ago, the startup Heart Health Intelligence announced that it created a toilet seat that can detect congestive heart failure.
-A few months ago, scientists from the University of Wisconsin announced that they were building an intelligent toilet that can analyse urine and monitor an individual’s health in real time.
+A few months ago, scientists from the University of Wisconsin announced that they were building an intelligent toilet that can analyze urine and monitor an individual’s health in real-time.
 Recently, Stanford University scientists announced that they have a similar design in their pipeline and the design is beginning to take shape as they have already tested these super toilets on 21 subjects.
 Their research was published in the April 6th edition of Nature Biomedical.

 “Our concept goes back over 15 years,” explains Professor Sam Gambhir in a press release on the university’s website.
 When I told them that, they laughed at me because it was a funny idea, but still a little strange one.”
 So the scientists developed a toilet with a technology that can analyze the samples of the user in the bowl.
 The urine samples are subjected to physical and molecular analysis, but the fecal evaluation so far is based only on physical characteristics.

 The toilet bowl automatically sends the data through a secure online system.
-The data is then processed using a number of algorithms that can distinguish normal “urodynamics” (within parameters such as flow rate, travel time and total volume) and also any unhealthy fecal consistency.
+The data is then processed using a number of algorithms that can distinguish normal “urodynamics” (within parameters such as flow rate, travel time, and total volume) and also any unhealthy fecal consistency.

 We all use the bathroom